Stujenske-Lab/Stujenske-Lab.github.io/lab/index.md

 {% capture text %}

 The Stujenske Lab is dedicated to fostering an environment where individuals feel valued for their unique experiences and talents.
-Teamwork and collaboration are at the heart of the our science.
+Teamwork and collaboration are at the heart of our science.

 {%
   include button.html